wdenton/avoirmldupois/README.md

 	# cp config/database.yml.sample config/database.yml

-Set up at least the `layer_development` database and put the login information into the config file.
+Set up at least the `avoirmldupois_dev` database and put the login information into the config file.
+You can do this with:

+    # mysql -u root -p < create-database.sql

 Then run:

     # ./initialize.rb